catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 =============

-It is a common task to install an operating system onto a block storage volume, so that you can boot the instance into the operating system.
+It is a common task to install an operating system onto a block storage volume, so that you can boot an instance into the operating system.
 The image service was created to make this as easy as possible.

 An image is a "pre-made" operating system installation that can be used